ErickChezOCs/CourseFollowed/README.md

 # CourseFollowed
-A repo to keep projects from tutorials followed
+A repo to keep a tutorial project.

-First project is a Bootstrap  only made website for a tech very small company
+The project is Bootstrap  only made website.
+The whole page is made throught copying and pasting basic components drectly from the BootStrap website.

+There are still three pages to add.